 As the business world is rapidly adopting web data to complement various use cases that keep growing in numbers by each passing day, there has been a spike in the need for a dependable web scraping service.
-Many business owners often make the mistake of falling for the do-it-yourself tools that claim to be the magical solutions to scrape data from any website on the web.
+Many business owners often make the mistake of falling for the do-it-yourself tools that claim to be the magical solutions to crawl data from any website on the web.
 The first thing to know about web scraping is that there is no out-of-the-box solution that can extract data from any website.

 This is not to say that the DIY web scraping tools out there don’t work – they do.
 The problem is, these tools can only work smoothly in a perfect web world, which sadly doesn’t exist.
 Every website is different in terms of how they present the data – the navigation, coding practices, use of dynamic scripts etc. make for a great diversity among how websites are built.
 This is why it’s not feasible to make a web scraping tool that can handle all the websites alike.